Skip to main content

 devhelm incidents resolve <incident-id> \

---body "Connection pool limits increased, latency back to normal"
+--message "Connection pool limits increased, latency back to normal"

 Resolved manual incidents get resolutionReason: MANUAL.